brojonat/pymc-sandbox/README.md

 # pymc-vibes

+TODO: forward more interesting data from the InferenceData object to the frontend.

 `pymc-vibes` is a demonstration project for managing and visualizing data from various statistical experiments, such as A/B tests, Bernoulli trials, and more.
 It features a FastAPI backend, a web UI for visualizations, and a powerful command-line interface for programmatic control.

 The data layer is built on a modern lakehouse architecture using DuckDB and the DuckLake format, with Ibis providing a clean, dataframe-style API.